nvdatatech/nvdatatech-site/pinlytics/index.md

 # _Currently in beta — feedback shapes what we build next!_

 **Use promo code BETATEST26 for 12 months of free Pro features!** We are looking for valuable user feedback to improve application quality and performance.
+Please email all comments and feedback to **support@nvdatatech.com**!

 # Pinlytics — Bowling Analytics, Reinvented: